Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-17-python-guide-part-one.md

   print('python or statement')
 ~~~~

-In python we can even override the function of a operator. we will see that in later blog posts.
+In Python we can even override the function of an operator, Which we will see in later blog posts.

-## Truthy and falsy values
+## Truthy and Falsy values

-Apart form boolean values 'True' and 'False', python evaluates certain values as 'True' and 'False'.
+Apart from the boolean values, 'True' and 'False', Python evaluates certain values to 'True' and 'False'.

-Truthy and falsy values are syntactic sugar in python, which helps us write elegant code.
-We can figure out whether a code expression evaluates to truth or false by using bool() function
+Truthy and Falsy values are syntactic sugar in Python, which helps us write elegant code.
+We can figure out whether an expression evaluates to truth or false by using bool() function

 ~~~~
 bool('ajai')#True